Esri/vitruvio/doc/usage.md

 ### Static Mesh

 Vitruvio supports *Static Meshes* as input initial shapes.
-Currently only planar Static Meshes are supported.
-To change the Static Mesh which represents the initial shape select the *InitialShapeStaticMesh* Component of your Actor and change the *Static Mesh*.
+Currently only planar geometry is supported.
+To change the Static Mesh which represents the initial shape select the *Vitruvio Actor* and change the *Initial Shape Mesh*.

 <img src="img/change_static_mesh.jpg" width="400">